robenkleene/development-references/terminal-emulator-comparison.md

 - Dotfiles config sync
 - Supports URLs
 - Ghostty adds a lot of metadata to `env`
-- Paste is fast, even over a remote session
+- Paste is not faster in Ghostty, sometimes paste gets slow in remote sessions, but it's terminal emulator independent

 ## Scrolling